morfredus/LED-Garland-Anim/docs/TROUBLESHOOTING.md

 - Direction: AIN1/AIN2 (GPIO6/4 on S3, GPIO32/33 on Classic).
 Intensity: PWMA (GPIO5 on S3, GPIO12 on Classic).
 - VM must be powered by an external 5–15V source; never power the garland from USB 5V alone.
 - If one direction fails, swap AO1/AO2 to confirm wiring; check for cold solder joints.

-## Telegram and WiFi Status Messages Missing
-- Ensure WiFi connected before Telegram init (see serial logs for "Connected to").
-- Chat must match `TELEGRAM_CHAT_ID`; other chats are ignored silently.

 ## Build / Upload Problems
 - Use `pio run -e <env>` for build; if upload fails, hold BOOT (GPIO0) on Classic during first flash.